-The four open recommendations, which are outlined in further detail in Appendix 3, are:
+The two open recommendations, which are outlined in further detail in Appendix 3, are:

 - 32: RailCorp should progressively implement, within a reasonable time, level 2 automatic train protection (ATP).
 ATP systems provide automatic enforcement (slowing/braking) of authority (speed/location) if a train is behaving in an unauthorised way.
-Implementation will involve significant infrastructure change and is the subject of a major project. - In August 2010, Cabinet gave in-principle funding approval for the rollout of the three stages of the ATP program and full funding approval for the implementation of Stage 1 of the program.
-Stage 1 involves the supply of ATP equipment for RailCorp's OSCAR and Tangara train fleets and the installation of ATP equipment to 600 kilometres of the CityRail network.
-Stages 2 and 3 of the program will involve the installation of ATP equipment across the rest of RailCorp's electrified network and onboard the Waratah and Millennium train fleets.
+Implementation will involve significant infrastructure change and is the subject of a major project. - The interim target date of 31 July 2011 for RailCorp to award the supply contracts for stage 1 of the ATP program was achieved earlier than anticipated.
+Contracts were awarded in February 2011. - 38: There must be compatibility of communications systems throughout the rail network.
+It is essential that all train drivers, train controllers, signallers, train guards and supervisors of trackside work gangs in NSW be able to communicate using the same technology.